abhayPS11/my-data/content/learning-paths/servers-and-cloud-computing/mongodb-on-azure/golang-on-azure/_index.md

     - Provision an Azure Arm64 virtual machine using Azure console, with Ubuntu as the base image.
     - Learn how to create an Azure Linux 3.0 Docker container.
     - Deploy the Golang on an Azure Linux 3.0 Arm64-based Docker container and an Azure Linux 3.0 custom-image-based Azure virtual machine.
-    - Perform Golang baseline testing and benchmarking in both the containerized and virtual machine environments.
+    - Perform Golang baseline testing and benchmarking using go test -bench in both containerized and virtual machine environments.

 prerequisites:
     - A [Microsoft Azure](https://azure.microsoft.com/) account with access to Cobalt 100 based instances (Dpsv6).